Supearnesh/ml-dog-cnn/capstone_report.md

 ### Justification

-In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
-You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
-Questions to ask yourself when writing this section:
-- _Are the final results found stronger than the benchmark result reported earlier?_
-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_
+The model's final performance of 60% accuracy on the training set is definitively stronger than the benchmark of 40% that was set earlier in the project.
+The final solution is sufficient to solve the problem posed in the project but at the very bare minimum.
+Ideally, the final solution would have outperformed the minimum threshold by a significant margin and that would have justified this endeavor moreso.
+Overall, the final solution solves the problem at a passable mark.